Eve-ning/reamberPy/sphinx/source/reamber/algorithms/generate/sv/generators/svOsuMeasureLineMD.rst

                               endBpm=250)

        m.svs.extend(f[0])
-       m.bpms.extend(f[1])
+       m.bpm.extend(f[1])

 - Firstly, the event creation pivots on a list comprehension with ``np.linspace(0, 6637 - 837, 10)``.
 This will create
   10 events evenly spread between ``0`` and ``6637 - 837``.
 - Each event has **2 exp functions** (hint: ``np.log`` is :math:`\ln`, so it's essentially exp)
-- Each event depends on the list comprehension element as it's offset by the offsets of the event.
+- Each event depends on the list comprehension element as it's offset by the offset of the event.
 - Every event will run from domain :math:`[2.5, 35]` and range :math:`[-0.5, 0.5]`
 - ``SCALE`` and ``PADDING`` is manually calculated.